CZEMacLeod/C3D.MSBuild.Tools.EF6.GenerateViews/ReadMe.md

 ## Known Items

 * `EntityView` - One or more edmx files used to generate the Views.
 Only the latest (alphabetically last) file is used.
-   * `CustomToolNamespace` - Property of the `EntityView` item used to determine the namespace of the DBContext.
+   * `CustomToolNamespace` - Item Metadata of the `EntityView` item used to determine the namespace of the DBContext.
 The DBContext name itself is determined from the EDMX file.